davidmcnamee/shopify-backend-challenge/readme.md

 ### Infrastructure Used

 Currently the provisioned infrastructure includes:
-* A PostgreSQL13 database provisioned via Googel Cloud SQL
+* A PostgreSQL13 database provisioned via Google Cloud SQL
 * An S3 bucket which is used to store all the images for the site
 * A Google Dataproc cluster for handling bulk image uploads using Apache Spark.
 * Stripe Connect for accepting payments between two parties

+I also have additional terraform configs [here](https://github.com/davidmcnamee/permanent-infra) to provision my kubernetes cluster, remote development environment, and route53 domain settings in case that piques your interest.

 ## Improvements / Todo